 Apply For a New Card Sparingly

 To obtain a perfect score, you’ll need to have multiple credit card accounts, but these accounts should be opened sparingly.
 Credit mix, or how many accounts you have open, accounts for about 10% of your FICO score.
 Opening multiple accounts within a short time frame will result in a credit drop from multiple inquiries and will also make you look desperate and risky to the lender.
-Most companies suggest waiting between six months to a year to apply to a new credit card.
+Most companies suggest waiting between six months to a year to apply for a new credit card.
 According to FICO, those with an 850 carried about 6.4 cards on average in comparison to the average of 3.8 credit cards in 2019.

 Keep Debt Low